ryanq47/CS-EXTC2-HUB/README.md

    The `EXTC2-HUB` tab will guide you with further setup for the External C2 Bridge.

+#### Potential Gotcha's:

+For the ICMP Listener, you will need to disbale system ICMP responses:

+  This prevents incorrect ICMP responses from getting sent back from the host, instead of the ICMP listener.

+      Note, this effectively disables any normal pings to the server, it looks to be possible to have the Controller respond back to normal/non-implant pings, however I haven't implemented that yet.

+      If the client is crashing, see how many packets are receieved.
+If 1: the below command has not run, and ICMP responses are still enabled on the system.

+  `sudo sysctl -w net.ipv4.icmp_echo_ignore_all=1`

 # Adding your own EXT-C2 setups: